madhukar-git/system-design-primer/README.md

     return user
 ```

-[Memcached](https://memcached.org/) is generally used in this manner.
+[Memcached- ext ](https://memcached.org/) is generally used in this manner.

 Subsequent reads of data added to cache are fast.
 Cache-aside is also referred to as lazy loading.
 Only requested data is cached, which avoids filling up the cache with data that isn't requested.